AD SPACE HERE

 As the country’s leading manufacturer of board products for all joinery and structural flooring applications, the new plant will produce raw and decorative products, including shelving, components, doors, flooring, and pre-finished panels.

-In 2018, Borg Manufacturing obtained the Mount Gambier particleboard facility from Cater Holt Harvey in an acquisition which allowed the company to produce particleboard for the first time – with a Melamine press line in the years after the acquisition.
+In 2018, Borg Manufacturing obtained the Mount Gambier particleboard facility from Cater Holt Harvey, an acquisition that allowed the company to produce particleboard for the first time with a Melamine press line in the years after the acquisition.

 In addition to Mount Gambier, Australian Panels manufactures Thermolamined cabinet doors, operates a warehouse and board facility, has an MDF and particleboard facility across three NSW sites and has a high-pressure laminate production facility in Malaysia.